LASER COMPONENTS USA is a trusted sales organization providing cutting-edge photonic components to a wide variety of markets.

 LASER COMPONENTS USA is ITAR registered and compliant according to the United States of America, Department of State.
 Laser Components USA and Laser Components GmbH in Germany have a Manufacturing License Agreement (MLA) that is approved by the United States of America, Department of State, Directorate of Defense Trade Controls (DDTC) for the controlled export of ITAR optics specifications for the purpose of manufacturing ITAR laser optics in Germany that may be used specifically in USA military components.

-Polarizers are used in a wide range of optical devices to filter or block polarized light to modulate or reduce brightness, analyze light, polarize light, and more.
-The colorPol® S is a nano-particle optical glass sheet polarizer designed with a unique chance to produce patterned polarizers with different spectral characteristics and different directions of polarization.
+Polarizers are used in a wide range of optical devices to filter or block polarized light for modulating or reducing brightness, analyzing light, polarizing light, and more.
+The colorPol® S is a nano-particle optical glass sheet polarizer designed with a unique capability to produce patterned polarizers with different spectral characteristics and different directions of polarization.
 They are capable of achieving high contrast and high transmission for the UV, VIS, NIR, and mid-IR ranges with a wide acceptance angle of ±20°.

 LASER COMPONENTS offers PbS and PbSe infrared (IR) detectors for applications detecting infrared radiation.
 The Polycrystalline lead sulfide detectors (PbS) detect infrared radiation in the wavelength range between 1 µm and 3.3 µm, and exhibit a higher sensitivity then Polycrystalline lead selenide (PbSe).
 The PbSe standard semiconductor detectors are designed to detect IR radiation between the 1 µm and 5.2 µm wavelength ranges.

-LASER COMPONENTS offers a series of powerful IR arrays designed specifically for IR spectroscopy applications such as biomedical analysis.
+LASER COMPONENTS offers a series of powerful IR arrays designed specifically for IR spectroscopy, photometry, industrial process control, and biomedical analysis applications.
 The IG22 array series consists of 256 rectangular pixels made of extended InGaAs with a TE2 cooler, and is manufactured with an element size of 30 µm x 250 µm, and a pitch of 50 µm.

 LASER COMPONENTS offers Deuterated Lanthanum α Alanine doped TriGlycine Sulphate (DLaTGS) detectors that are ideally suited for FTIR applications.
 Designed with the highest possible performance and the most effective pyroelectric effects, these detectors can be produced with any configuration, including VM configurations and CM configurations.